Real News Update: Production

 The webcasts were funded by the Trump 2020 re-election campaign and filmed in a studio on the 15th floor of Trump Tower.
-While Lara Trump was the primary anchor of the program, various other media and political figures have also hosted the show, including Joy Villa, Steve Rogers and Harlan Hill.
+While Lara Trump was the primary anchor of the program, various other media and political figures also hosted the show, including Joy Villa, Steve Rogers, and Harlan Hill.

 Kayleigh McEnany, who later served as President Trump's press secretary, also hosted the program on August 6, 2017, one day after leaving her position at CNN.

 Reception

-Political analyst Jeff Greenfield likened Real News Update to the "long and if not entirely noble tradition" of political campaigning, though Dylan Byers at CNN has remarked that it differs from previous political campaign media in seeking to discredit mainstream media and to advertise itself as a reliable alternative.
+Political analyst Jeff Greenfield likened Real News Update to the "long and if not entirely noble tradition" of political campaigning, though Dylan Byers at CNN remarked that it differs from previous political campaign media in seeking to discredit mainstream media and to advertise itself as a reliable alternative.

-BuzzFeed and Snopes have reported that, despite the stated objectives of Real News, various news items on the program, such as Trump's donation of his second-quarter salary to the Department for Education and Foxconn's plans to build a factory in Wisconsin, did, in fact, receive coverage in mainstream media.
+BuzzFeed and Snopes reported that, despite the stated objectives of Real News, various news items on the program, such as Trump's donation of his second-quarter salary to the Department for Education and Foxconn's plans to build a factory in Wisconsin, did, in fact, receive coverage in mainstream media.

-Digital news website Salon have criticized the webcast as political propaganda.
+Digital news website Salon criticized the webcast as political propaganda.

 Aaron Blake of The Washington Post described an episode of Real News Update as "real spin, at best" and that it "felt a lot like propaganda -- or state TV."